About Blue Button

 - Plug your health information into apps and tools that help you set and reach personalized health goals.

-The Blue Button lets you go online and download your health records so you can use them to improve your health, have more control over your personal health information and your family’s healthcare.
 You have a legal right to receive your personal health information.
 Although Blue Button is in its early stages, it is expanding rapidly.
 Ask your health care providers or health insurance company if they offer you the ability to view online, download, and share your health records via Blue Button and look for the Blue Button logo.

 Watch this video to find out why: